SamuelWhitton/natural-daina/README.md

 ### Methods and Lambdas

 A method is a basic building block of code which can have zero or more input objects, a method body with zero or more executable statements, and optionally an output object.
 Constructor methods and instance methods are both types of methods.
-There are a number of ways to express a method, here are a few examples:
+Daina has are a number of ways to express a method, here are a few examples:

 1. A method with no inputs or outputs
        *{